pypa/setuptools-scm/docs/usage.md

 version: str = ".".join(release.split('.')[:2])
 ```

-The underlying reason is, that services like *Read the Docs* sometimes change
+The underlying reason is that services like *Read the Docs* sometimes change
 the working directory for good reasons and using the installed metadata
 prevents using needless volatile data there.

-## with docker/podman
+## with Docker/Podman

-By default, docker will not copy the `.git`  folder into your container.
+By default, Docker will not copy the `.git`  folder into your container.
 Therefore, builds with version inference might fail.
 Consequently, you can use the following snippet to infer the version from
-the host os without copying the entire `.git` folder to your Dockerfile.
+the host OS without copying the entire `.git` folder to your `Dockerfile`.

 ```dockerfile
 RUN --mount=source=.git,target=.git,type=bind \